 FAQs

-What are the advantages of utilizing a data lakehouse for business intelligence and analytics?
+What are the benefits of data lakehouse over data warehouse?